USEPA/CMAQ/DOCS/Release_Notes/obsolete_mechanisms.md

 CMAQv5.3 does not include several mechanisms and variants of mechanisms that were available in CMAQv5.2.1.
 As older mechanisms are replaced with updated versions in CMAQ, we recommend that users migrate to mechanisms that are more consistent with our current understanding of atmospheric chemistry and the types of applications for which air quality models are applied.

 Table 1.
-Mechanisms obsoleted in CMAQv5.3
+Mechanisms deleted in CMAQv5.3

 |Mechanism Name| Notes |
 | ----------------------- | ------------------------------------------------------- |